Child support estimates 277-07040000

 Income processing for Child Support customers

-Minimum annual rate to nil - Reducing Child Support assessments
+Minimum annual rate to nil - Reducing child support assessments

 Using Child Support self service

-Post separation income for Child Support customers
+Post separation income for Child Support parents

 Residency decisions for Child Support customers